To file VA disability claim and receive compensation, you must have all of the following:

 The best way to obtain a copy of your claims folder (your C-file) from the VA is to write a letter to your regional office citing the 1974 Privacy Act.
 When doing so under the 1974 Privacy Act, the VA has, according to federal law, 20 days to respond.

-I hope this guide as been able to help you understand how the VA operates and why they need certain things to award disability compensation benefits.
+I hope this guide has been able to help you understand how the VA operates and why they need certain things to award disability compensation benefits.
 The key to being awarded service-connected disability compensation is evidence.
-If you have evidence of the three portions of a valid disability claim, you’ll receive you deserved benefits.
+You’ll receive your deserved benefits if you have evidence of the three portions of a valid disability claim.